elcorto/psweep/examples/batch_templates_git/README.md

-Same as batch_templates, but additionally using git to track changes.
+Same as `batch_templates/`, but additionally using git to track changes.
+Also we use the older template "dollar" syntax here for demonstration, but recommend to use jinja instead, as we do in `batch_templates/`.

 Do NOT run the scripts, e.g. `10input.py`, in this dir directly because that will create git commits in psweep's repo (here)!